What is Job Aggregator

 With a powerful web scraping tool, job postings aggregation is realizable.
 If you are confident with your idea of tapping into the gap in the market, you should try and build your own job aggregator.

-- How Dropshipping Business Benefits from Web Scraping - February 26, 2021
+- How Web Scraping Helps Offline Retailers Boost Their Business - March 26, 2021